Hi, I’m Simon and welcome to my Cash For Patriots review where we’ll be getting to the bottom of this specific question:

 I am not associated with the Cash For Patriots Program in any way.

-I have nothing to gain by trying to pull the wool over your eyes.
-I sit here writing this unbiased review as someone who has been running a successful online business for five years now and started this blog to help people avoid scams and find legitimate income earners that actually work.
+I’m not here to try and pull the wool over your eyes.
+I write this unbiased review as someone who has been running successful online businesses for five years now to help you avoid scams and discover real money making programs.

 If you’re short on time, here’s a bitesize version of what I found out:

 Name: Cash For Patriots Program

 Product Type: Dividend stock trading